 Skip to main content

-An agent has two prompt surfaces, and keeping them distinct matters. instructions are the rules that hold on every turn; input is the specific thing to do this turn.
+An agent has two prompt surfaces, and keeping them distinct matters. instructions is the agent’s system prompt — the rules that hold on every turn. input is the specific thing to do this turn.
 When retrieval tools are enabled, input is also what the model uses to decide whether and what to search.
 This page draws the line between the two and shows how to ground the run on retrieved evidence.

 instructions vs input